"Self-absorption in all its forms kills empathy, let alone compassion."

 Narcissist

 The Narcissist is what happens when self-worth crushes agape.
-He loves only himself.
+The Narcissist loves only himself.
 He demands special treatment and lacks genuine empathy for others.
 He mistakes selfishness for self-care and confuses superiority with self-worth.

-The mature Caregiver stands on two pillars: self-worth and agape.
+The Mature Caregiver stands on two pillars: self-worth and agape.
 The Narcissist has kept only one.
-He has self-worth without the love that makes it generous.
-He lacks the empathy that makes it connected.
-He lacks the care that makes it service.
+He has self-worth without the love that makes it generous, without the empathy that makes it connected, without the care that makes it service.
 His value has become grandiosity because it has no outflow.

-He believes he deserves special treatment.
+The Narcissist believes he deserves special treatment.
 His needs matter more than others'.
-His feelings are more important.
-His self-worth has become grandiosity—he can't truly see others.
+But he can't truly see others.
 He can't feel genuine empathy.
 He can't give without expecting more in return.
 He uses care language to serve only himself.

 Narcissist Declarations